Cacti are sometimes overlooked due to their compact and less demanding nature. Admittedly I was one of those overlookers!!

 During dormancy is when many cacti will begin to form flower buds that you will get to see emerge in Spring when you wake your cactus up with a good thorough watering.

-Though a cactus is dormant, it does still require an ample amount of light.
+Even when a cactus is dormant during the winter, it still requires an ample amount of light.
 It can tolerate (and some even recommend) cooler temperatures in dormancy, however, so you could place it on the windowsill of a cooler room in your home until Spring.

 The image that comes to my mind as soon as I think of a cactus is either a globular cactus with spines and a perfect flower OR the saguaro cactus with its arms and spines.
 While both of these cacti are stunning and worth ogling on their own, it should be mentioned that cacti are far more than just these two specimens.